❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Toggle the Grant access to egress and reach your Project and approve the connection by pressing Connect.

-Toggle the Grant access to your postgre database and enter the username and password for your PostgreSQL database and store it as a secret in snowflake.
+Toggle the Grant access to your Postgres database and enter the username and password for your PostgreSQL database and store it as a secret in snowflake.

 Toggle the Grant access to the tables that will store the replicated data and select the table(s) that will store the replicated data from Snowflake.